itsmehara/CloudOpsNotes/PythonQuestions.md

 | 10 | How do you create a heatmap in Seaborn? | Use `sns.heatmap(data, annot=True)` followed by `plt.show()`. |

-Feel free to use these questions to assess the depth of knowledge of candidates in these specific areas.
+.

-Here is a comprehensive table with questions and answers covering various aspects of Python knowledge, Data Science, and Machine Learning, categorized by the different areas of expertise.
+Comprehensive table with questions and answers covering various aspects of Python knowledge, Data Science, and Machine Learning, categorized by the different areas of expertise.

 ### Data Science Knowledge